p33ves/DataSparks-CanadianEconomyAnalysis/RUNNING.md

 STEPS FOR PROJECT EXECUTION :
 ==============================

-1. python 1.get_statcan_data.py ---> Data is downloaded at "../data/raw/statcan/..."
+1. spark-submit 1.get_statcan_data.py ---> Data is downloaded at "../data/raw/statcan/..."
 2. spark-submit 2.cleanse_statcan_data.py ---> Cleaning the data and storing at "../data/clean/statcan/...", Storing the schema at "../schema/statcan/.."

 Below code files are stored in the "src" folder in GitHub and in "ProjectCode" in AWS and their output will be in "OUTPUT-Folder"